geopm/geopm/tutorial/iogroup/README.md

   the raw bits from MSRs, and sample() converts them into SI units.

 * sample():

   Converts the string value previously read by read_batch() to a number and returns it.

 * read_signal():

   Provides a value for the signal immediately by parsing /proc/stat (as done in read_batch()) and returning the value.
 This method does not update the stored value for the signal because read_signal() should not affect future calls to sample().

+* signal_description():

+  Returns a string description of the given signal name.
+This method can be used by helper applications (e.g. geopmread) to give users more detail about what a signal represents.

 2. Implementing controls
 ------------------------

 * control_names():

   ExampleIOGroup provides two controls: "EXAMPLE::STDOUT" and its alias "STDOUT" print a number to standard output.
   "EXAMPLE::STDERR" and its alias "STDERR" print a number to